pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ```
 1

 ```

 ### Other examples

-#### Retrieve message counts for multiple channels with the same timetoken 15526611838554310
+Retrieve message counts for multiple channels with the same timetoken 15526611838554310:

 ```
 1

 ```

-#### Retrieve message counts for multiple channels with different timetokens
+Retrieve message counts for multiple channels with different timetokens:

 ```
 1
 **
 ```

+Last updated on Sep 3, 2025**